Why would a farmer enter into a joint venture?

 Regardless of the type of joint venture agreement, there are a number of key provisions that should be considered by the parties.

-Agreeing and detailing the responsibilities of both parties to the JV must be included in any agreement.
+Agreeing and detailing the responsibilities of both parties to the joint venture must be included in any agreement.
 Both parties should know precisely what is expected of them so that workload is neither duplicated nor disputed.

 Profit and loss